Policies

 - Updated: The most recent date and time when the Policy has been modified.

 - Status: The current status of the Policy.
-This can either be Queued, Processing, Processed, or Error.
+This can either be Valid or Invalid based on the current Authorization Settings.

 Create Policy